-Carol Wax has taught printmaking on the faculty of The Rhode Island School of Design, The State University of New York at New Paltz, The Center for Book Arts, New York University's School of Continuing Education, and in New Jersey at Montclair State University.
+Carol Wax has taught printmaking on the faculty of The Rhode Island School of Design, The State University of New York at New Paltz, The Center for Book Arts, New York University's School of Continuing Education, New Jersey at Montclair State University, and will be teaching intaglio printmaking this coming Fall at Bard College.
 In addition, she has been a visiting artist at over seventy art institutions and organizations.
 Although versed in a wide range of intaglio and relief techniques, she specializes in teaching mezzotint engraving and related direct non-toxic printmaking methods.